davide-perez/quasi-vanilla-proxy/README.md

 ## Features
  - **Easy to configure**: can easily be configured via a single configuration file
- - **Secure**: sensible properties, such as credentials in the configuration file and the JWT access token, are automatically encrypted using [DPAPI](https://en.wikipedia.org/wiki/Data_Protection_API)
+ - **Secure**: sensible properties, such as credentials in the configuration file and the JWT access token, are automatically encrypted
  - **Multi-protocol**: currently supports TCP and HTTP clients
  - **Authentication**: can take care of various authentication methods on behalf of the client.
 Currently supports **Basic Auth** and **OAuth2.0 with Client Credentials Flow**.
  - **Extensibility**: aims to be easily customizable and extendible